craftninja/gschool-blog/source/2014-05-12-rails-postgres.html.markdown

     get '/song/new' => 'song#new'

-And now we need to add the action 'new' to the Playlist Controller.
+And now we need to add the action 'new' to the Song Controller.

     def new
     end